rahul1368/byheap/README.md

 ## Params for [BinaryHeap](https://en.wikipedia.org/wiki/Binary_heap) constructor?

-* [BinaryHeap](https://en.wikipedia.org/wiki/Binary_heap) constructor accepts two parameters (List<...node>,type).
+**[BinaryHeap](https://en.wikipedia.org/wiki/Binary_heap) constructor accepts two parameters (List<...node>,type).**

-    ** First parameter is a list of keys(integers) , where list represent in order traversal of complete binary tree node values.First element of list represent the root of given complete binary tree.
+* First parameter is a list of keys(integers) , where list represent in order traversal of complete binary tree node values.First element of list represent the root of given complete binary tree.

-    ** Second Parameter : Type of Binary Heap ==> Max Heap or Min Heap ** Type can accept two values 1(for Max Heap) or 2(for Min Heap).
+* Second Parameter : Type of Binary Heap i.e. Max Heap or Min Heap

+* Type can accept two values 1 (for Max Heap) or 2 (for Min Heap).

 Then...